ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-tango-controls/src/porting_from_qtango.md

 ==============================================================================

 In this tutorial we will learn how to port a QTango application to cumbia.
+Additionally, <a href="tutorial_faq.html">frequently asked questions</a> page illustrates some more porting examples.

 ## Demo code used in the examples in this page